CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_introduction.md

 `GET /v1/endpoint?offset=1000`

 In the response the next_offset is suggested.
-You can pass the next offset in the `offset` GET paramater.
+You can pass the next offset in the `offset` GET parameter.

 ## Limits ##